SakuraMatrix/p1-TarynNicoleJones-AccountSecurity/standup5.md

 p1-TarynNicoleJones-AccountSecurity standup #5

 ## Accomplishments
+- accomplish just the 3 simple security measures
+- figure out how to add all the dependencies and how to utilize -
 - reviewed Day 4 material for Week 4 with batch and make a Markdown file collectively from collaboration in Google Doc
-- researched Information Security
-- started Udacity Intro to Cloud Computing for better background AWS and what it does
-- started Docker course on RevPro for increased insight; already confortable to proceed

 ## Issues
 - given time frame vs. various program on-ramping